Mattli8312/RayCaster/README.md

 Although this may seem fine at first, there is a main issue with this: The image appears warped.
 To avoid this "fisheye" effect, we needed to multiply the distance by the cosine of the angle between the ray and the central camera ray.
 You can see the effects of this afterwards:

+## Contributing

+As of right now, there are no known bugs in the code, however, if you happen to come across some issues, or want add additional features to the application, feel free to make pull requests.